-16.15 If the Home schedules an employee to work more than six (6) consecutive days, unless otherwise agreed between the employee and the Employer, each subsequent scheduled day shall be paid at one and one-half times their straight hourly rate of pay.
+16.16 If the home schedules an employee to work more than six (6) consecutive days, each subsequent scheduled day shall be paid at time and one half (11/2) times their rate of pay.

 ARTICLE 17 - BENEFITS

 - 17.01 The Employer agrees, during the term of the Collective Agreement, to contribute towards the premium coverage of participating eligible employees in the active employ of the Employer under the insurance plans set out below subject to their respective terms and conditions including any enrolment requirements: - (a) The Employer shall pay one hundred percent (100%) of the billed premium for OHIP and will provide for payment of any reimposition of OHIP type premiums. - (b) The Employer agrees to contribute 100% of the billed premiums towards coverage of eligible employees in the active employ of the Employer under an Extended Health Care Plan, with a Drug Card providing for a \$7.50 cap on re-imbursement on the dispensing fee and a \$1.00 deductible per prescription.
 Positive Enrolment provision to be included.
 Reimbursement for prescribed drugs covered by the plan will be based on the cost of the lowest priced therapeutically equivalent generic version of the drug, unless there is a documented adverse reaction to the generic drug or unless the beneficiary's doctor stipulates that the generic drug is not an alternative, in which case the reimbursement will be for the prescribed drug.